-Powder Coat: Powder coating is the process of coating a surface in which a powder material is applied using an electrostatic or compressed air method.
-The applied powder is then heated (cured) to its melting point, after which it flows to form a smooth film which dries to a firm, durable finish very resistent to scratches, cracking, peeling, UV rays and rust.
+Powder coating is the process of coating a surface in which a powder material is applied using an electrostatic or compressed air method.
+The applied powder is then heated (cured) to its melting point, after which it flows to form a smooth film which dries to a firm, durable finish very resistant to scratches, cracking, peeling, UV rays and rust.

-Projecting Sign: A building mounted sign with the faces of the sign perpendicular to the building fascia. see example
+A building mounted sign with the faces of the sign perpendicular to the building fascia.

-A freestanding sign with visible support structure or with the support structure enclosed with a pole cover. see example
+A free-standing sign with visible support structure or with the support structure enclosed with a pole cover.